caseyschmitz/geronimo/README.md

     ```

 4. By default, the application runs locally - navigate to http://localhost/geronimo in a web browser and login as the super-user created in step #3 to start executing ad-hoc and scheduled speedtests.

+### Troubleshooting
+If you're having trouble starting Docker due to `permission denied` errors, try adding your user account to the docker group.
+Explained [here](https://linuxhandbook.com/docker-permission-denied/#fix-2-running-docker-commands-without-sudo).

+If you are running Docker on Windows with WSL2, ensure your system is [properly configured](https://code.visualstudio.com/blogs/2020/03/02/docker-in-wsl2).

 ## License